MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/get-started-portal-deploy-app.md

     In the next section, you learn how to connect this new resource to a LUIS app in the LUIS portal.

-## Assign resource key to LUIS app in LUIS Portal
+## Assign resource key to LUIS app in LUIS portal

 Every time you create a new resource for LUIS, you need to assign the resource to the LUIS app.
 Once it is assigned, you won't need to do this step again unless you create a new resource.
 You might create a new resource to expand the regions of your app or to support a higher number of prediction queries.